zduka/shadowplay/README.md

 A simple light to be used for the shadowplay as well as a simple little flashlight for kids.
 Powered by a protected LiPo battery, comes with a USB-C charger too.

+The shadows have a width of 1.6mm and the figures are generally around 9cm tall.

 ## Controls

 Has a powerful white LED and a Neopixel RGB.
 Two recessed buttons (bottom row) enter either the white, or the RGB mode.
 The top buttons control brightness.